A well-insulated home is not only a great way to live the greener ideal, but it’ll also save you some money on heating and cooling bills.

 By sealing air leaks in a typical older house and upgrading insulation levels in the attic and basement (the two most accessible areas for adding insulation), it’s possible to cut heating and cooling costs by 30% or more.

 Nearly any building can be a strong candidate for an insulation upgrade.
-And insulation materials are widely available no matter where you live.
+Insulation materials are widely available no matter where you live.

 Insulation will last for the life of the house, and it won’t ever wear out or need maintenance.